NanoComp/meep/doc/docs/Units_and_Nonlinearity.md

 Kerr Nonlinearities
 -------------------

 The refractive index often depends on the intensity of the electric fields.
-There are two conventions, reviewed below, commonly used to define these third-order or Kerr nonlinearities.
-Since Meep implements only one of the two conventions, some care is required when using values from the literature.
+There are two conventions, briefly summarized below, which are commonly used to define these third-order (or Kerr) nonlinearities.
+Since Meep implements only one of these two conventions, some care is required when inputting values from the literature.

 The first convention defines the effective refractive index in terms of the time-averaged (and not the instantaneous) electric fields within vacuum: